GalKJ/FAC_Portfolio/learnings/markup.md

 ## 2. Make a web page more readable for screen readers

+The alt tag in the above screenshot will be read out by a screen reader.
+Also using proper semantic HTML tags such as H1/2/3... will ensure they are read out as headings.

 ## 3. Design a UI without relying solely on colour, so that we don’t exclude colour-blind users

 ## 4. Ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably